family

 Video: Mamamia

-What I discovered is that we can block inappropriate images and videos being received, prevent surprise credit card charges from apps and games, and there are parental controls for accessing everything; from explicit content on websites, songs, apps, games and shows.
+With a few toggles switched on, we can block inappropriate images and videos from being received, prevent surprise credit card charges from apps and games, and use parental controls for accessing everything, from explicit content on websites, songs, apps, games, and shows.

 ADVERTISEMENT